 The revelation that this power is taboo is used to turn the scene, which begins with Fitz struggling to read Burrich, sensing “something hidden in his manner, something waiting”.

-With Fitz, we anticipate violence when Burrich raises the whip, but we also notice his kind voice, which, in hindsight we understand is part of the test.
-That tension builds and then turns, in a surprising yet inevitable way, with the revelation that Burrich knows and understands what has been happening between Fitz and Nosy, and has just proven it to himself, though he “didn’t want to be right”.
+With Fitz, we anticipate violence when Burrich raises the whip, but we also notice his kind voice, which, in hindsight we understand is part of the test -the dog would respond to any anger in Burrich’s voice, so Burrich is careful not to convey anything through nonverbal means.
+The tension builds and then turns, in a surprising yet inevitable way, with the revelation that Burrich knows and understands what has been happening between Fitz and Nosy, and has just proven it to himself, though he “didn’t want to be right”.

 This is exposition as ammunition.